-Kerry Mellor has previously been issued with two such notices; one was withdrawn, apparently because he was not in fact in the "zone" and the other has apparently lapsed apparently because he was not in fact in the "zone", and the other has apparently lapsed.
+Kerry Mellor has previously been issued with two such notices; one was withdrawn, apparently because he was not in fact in the "zone", and the other has apparently lapsed.

 Since the introduction of the legislation, members of the group, some of whom have been praying the Rosary at the site for a number of years, had modified their approach, removing signs, crucifixes and statues.